-Several groups have suggested that higher Gal-3 expression is associated with reduced progression-free survival in ovarian cancer [17,27].
-However, in these studies, observation of Gal-3 expression was limited to the cytoplasm, while the prognostic value of nuclear Gal-3 staining has not been further studied.
-We could not confirm a negative influence of cytoplasmic Gal-3 overexpression on overall survival for our study panel.
-On the contrary, nuclear Gal-3 staining served as a positive prognostic factor, although not independent of clinical and pathological parameters.
-Apparently, it is the nuclear and not cytoplasmic Gal-3 expression that has a major influence on patients’ outcome.
-In line with this, Gal-3 has been observed to play an important role in nuclear cell physiology, as it is involved in the mechanisms of pre-mRNA-splicing or mRNA transport [28,29].
-Furthermore, cell culture experiments using human cervix adenocarcinoma HeLa-cells showed a delayed DNA damage repair response activation and a decrease in the G2/M cell cycle checkpoint arrest in the absence of Gal-3 [30].
-A similar mechanism could be conceivable in ovarian cancer, predisposing cells for further mutations in the absence of nuclear Gal-3.
-To our knowledge, reduced Gal-3 expression as an indicator of poorer prognosis has only been observed in gastric cancer so far [31].
-In cholangiocarcinoma, Gal-3 expression was associated with a poorly-differentiated type, while in vitro experiments showed significantly increased cell migration and invasion after suppression of Gal-3 expression [32].
-However, for ovarian cancer, in vitro experiments showed knockdown of Gal-3 inhibits migration and invasion of cancer cells, while apoptosis and sensitivity to carboplatin increases [33].
-Moreover, paclitaxel and additional Gal-3 inhibitor treatment showed synergistic cytotoxic effects and increased apoptosis in an on ovarian cancer cell line [34].
-Since there are disagreements in previous research and our data is neither consistent with previous studies on progression-free survival nor with recent results of in vitro research, further investigation on the prognostic role of Gal-3 in ovarian cancer is definitely required.
+Several groups have suggested that higher Gal-3 expression is associated with reduced progression-free survival in ovarian cancer17,27.
+However, in these studies, detection of Gal-3 expression was limited to the cytoplasm, and the prognostic value of nuclear Gal-3 staining has not been further studied.
+We could not confirm a negative influence of cytoplasmic Gal-3 overexpression on overall survival in our study panel.
+On the contrary, nuclear Gal-3 staining served as a positive prognostic factor, although it was not independent of the influence of clinical and pathological parameters.
+Thus, it is apparently nuclear and not cytoplasmic Gal-3 expression that has a major influence on patients’ outcomes.
+In line with this, Gal-3 has been observed to play an important role in nuclear physiology, as it is involved in the processes of pre-mRNA splicing and mRNA transport28,29.
+Furthermore, cell culture experiments using human cervix adenocarcinoma (HeLa) cells demonstrated delayed activation of the DNA damage repair response and a decrease in G2/M cell cycle checkpoint arrest in the absence of Gal-330.
+A similar mechanism is conceivable in ovarian cancer, predisposing cells for further mutations in the absence of nuclear Gal-3.
+To our knowledge, reduced Gal-3 expression as an indicator of poor prognosis has only been observed in gastric cancer thus far31.
+In cholangiocarcinoma, Gal-3 expression is associated with a poorly differentiated type, while in vitro experiments show significantly increased cell migration and invasion after suppression of Gal-3 expression32.
+However, for ovarian cancer, in vitro experiments have shown that knockdown of Gal-3 inhibits migration and invasion of cancer cells, while increasing apoptosis and sensitivity to carboplatin33.
+Moreover, paclitaxel and additional treatment with a Gal-3 inhibitor resulted in synergistic cytotoxic effects and increased apoptosis in an ovarian cancer cell line34.
+Due to the discrepancies in previous research and to the fact that our data are not consistent with either previous studies on progression-free survival or recent in vitro research, further investigation into the prognostic role of Gal-3 in ovarian cancer is required.